paulinalei/taipei-fireworks/README.md

 * Install Node.js
 * Install Node package nodemon with command `npm install nodemon -g`
 * From the command line:
-  * To get a localhost going, type command `nodemon bin/www`, then go to any localhost number on your browser.
-I use `localhost: 3000`
+  * To get a localhost going, type command `nodemon bin/www`, then go to `localhost: 3000`

 ## How to set-up
 * Install Node.js